Westchester County DUI Attorney

 What is The DMV Refusal Hearing?

 If you have been arrested for DUI, you may have refused to take a breathalyzer or other type of chemical test.
 In some instances, a dishonest police officer may even falsely claim you refused.
 If there is an allegation you refused to take a test, then the DMV will take administrative action against your license, which action will prevent you from driving.
-The only opportunity you will have to challenge the DMV action against your license, and have the opportunity to continue to drive during the criminal prosecution is to attend a hearing at the DMV with an experienced criminal defense attorney who understands the hearing rules and who can give you the best chance of winning the hearing.
+The only opportunity you will have to challenge the DMV action against your license, and have the opportunity to continue to drive during the criminal prosecution is to attend a hearing at the DMV with an experienced Westchester County DUI attorney who understands the hearing rules and who can give you the best chance of winning the hearing.
 White Plains DUI defense lawyer, John Raimondo, has litigated more than a hundred DUI hearings and has the experience you require when facing the prospect of losing your ability to drive.
 The hearing is not only critical in relation to keeping your driving privileges, but is may be the only opportunity you have to obtain sworn testimony of the arresting officer which can be used against the prosecution in defending against the criminal charges.

-Common Types Of DUI Charges
+Common Types Of DUI Charges in NY

 - Driving Under the Influence – Having a blood alcohol content level of .08 or higher

 - Aggravated Driving Under the Influence – Having a .18 BAC or higher

 The potential penalties faced in connection with a DUI charge largely depends on the prior history of the accused (including their age and the type of license held), the level of the alcohol found in one’s blood and whether anyone was injured in connection with the operation of the motor vehicle.

 Penalties associated with a DUI conviction in New York include: